- Chart

 Weaknesses

-- Sensitivity to economic downturns impacting consumer discretionary spending.
+- Sensitivity to consumer discretionary spending and economic downturns.

 Opportunities

-- Growth in the family entertainment and recreation sectors.
+- Growth in the 'experience economy' and demand for entertainment and recreation.

 Threats

-- Increased competition from other REITs and private real estate investors.
+- Increased competition from other REITs and private investors in the experiential real estate market.

 Competitors and Market Share